Vegetarian Boston Baked Beans

 Lesson learned: check your cookware prior to putting it in the oven so you know it can handle the heat!

 Checking the Beans During BakingClick thumbnail to view full-size

 Be sure to have a snug-fitting lid to cover your beans as they cook.
 This will both protect your oven from spatters and help keep the moisture in the beans.

-The photos below have the lid removed for photo purposes, but you can see by the sides of the dish what a mess you might have without the lid.
+The photos above have the lid removed for photo purposes, but you can see by the sides of the dish what a mess you might have without the lid.
 The clear glass lid to the pot I used was so covered with splatter that it became opaque!
 Photos through the lid would have been impossible.

 We used to always have just the beans with brown bread, and maybe a tossed salad.
 Other vegetables can be added as a side dish, perhaps squash or spinach.